rtgodwin/rtgodwin.github.io/_docs/7010outline.md

 | Midterm Exam<br>(October 22) 	| 30%    	| 20%     |
 | Final Exam                   	| 55%    	| 65%     |

+Grade is calculated under bot A and B, the maximum is automatically chosen.

 ### Assignments

 There will be 5 assignments, each worth 3% of your grade.
 You will use RStudio and work with data in order to complete your assignments.
 All assignments must be completed independently.